 While the mechanism by which self-myofascial release affects flexibility remains unclear, scientists do acknowledge that the neurophysiological process differs from that of stretching.

-There are many tools for myofascial release on the market today that are used in the practice of self-myofascial release, but the most popular by far are the foam rollers or a small firm ball, such as the kind used in lacrosse games.
+There are many tools for myofascial release on the market today that are used in the practice of self-myofascial release:

 Regardless of the tool used, some basic tenets apply to help ensure a safe and effective process.
-Understanding these will enable trainers to guide clients as they embark on SMR sessions.
+Understanding these will enable trainers to guide clients as they embark on self-myofascial release sessions.

 When using a foam roller, the pressure applied to the target area should be smooth and moderate.
 Choosing a slow cadence is best, not to exceed one inch per second.
 Once the tight muscle area has been reached, guide the client to relax and inhale deeply as pressure is being applied.
 The release of the muscle, hand-in-hand with a decrease in the pain’s intensity, will generally be felt within 30 seconds.